 The tree banding can also trap other insects including ants and other crawlers that can impact your fruit tree’s health and eventual harvest.

 The resin is non-toxic, so it won’t affect any animals that might lick it or try and eat it.
-It’s also easy to apply and relatively inexpensive.
+However you do need to be cautious about small birds and beneficial insects getting stuck on it.
+More on that below.

 When to apply tree banding